wtsi-medical-genomics/snoopy/docs/source/loading_data.rst

+.. _loading-data:

 Loading Data
 ############

 There are a few choices to make when using snoopy: which mode to use and how to get to your data.
-The following usage matrix summarises these choices and the following discusses each use case in more detail.
+The following usage matrix summarises the choices.
+Following this each use-case is discussed in more detail.

-**I want to review**
+**I want to review...**

     A single set of sequence files/candidate variants My BAM files are local